At the age of 54, after being an evangelical Protestant all my life, I joined the Catholic Church.

 By the time I decided to join the Church, I had become a familiar face at the Catholic parish, and had made lots of friends there.
 So it was no surprise to anyone when I finally told the head priest I wanted to become a member.
 I figured the process would be long and drawn out with several months of classes, but the priest said that he could let me join at the next international mass which was seven weeks away.

 For preparation, he only asked me to read one document from the Second Vatican Council about the role of the Church in the modern world (Gaudium Et Spes).
 When I asked why the process was so simple and quick in my case, he replied that it was because of my training and background as an Anglican missionary, and that I had studied the Catechism of the Catholic Church.
-I had actually read that book three times during my investigation of the claims of the Catholic Church.
+I had actually read that book three times.

 A few weeks before I was to be confirmed, I went to my first confession.
 I knelt down in a small booth and confessed all the serious sins I could recall during my life since my baptism (I had prepared a list ahead of time).
 I wasn't embarrassed to confess my sins to the priest since I knew he had heard it all before.
 Then he said that I was forgiven of all my sins, and I knew he spoke with the authority that Jesus Christ had entrusted to the apostles, who in turn entrusted it to their successors down to the present day.
 All my sins were truly forgiven as Jesus had promised in John 20:23.
 It felt great.

-Then a few weeks later I was confirmed and joined the Catholic Church and finally took communion there.
+Finally, I was confirmed and joined the Catholic Church and took communion there.
 My baptism as a teenager in the United Methodist Church was considered valid so I did not need to be baptized again.

 When I was young I had prayed to receive Jesus Christ as my Lord and Saviour, and lived for nearly half a century as an evangelical Protestant.
 Then I discovered the Catholic Church, the original church that Jesus Christ said He would build and preserve.
 I am reminded of the words of joy and wonder after the miracle at the wedding feast in Cana in John chapter 2.